prysk/prysk/docs/pytest-plugin.rst

 Pytest-Plugin
 ==============
 Prysk optionally can be installed with pytest support.
-If the user chooses to do so, various features an benefits provided by pytest and its plugins will be also available for the prysk tests.
+If the user chooses to do so, various features and benefits provided by pytest and its plugins will be also available for the prysk tests.

 E.g.: